mhsefidgar/Cpp/dataStorageCpp.md

 incrementCounter(); // Output: Counter: 2
 ```

-19. Constant Pointers: Constant pointers are pointers that cannot change the memory address they point to.
+19.  **Constant Pointers**: Constant pointers are pointers that cannot change the memory address they point to.
 The value at the memory location can still be modified.
 Here's an example:

 ```